Feast (The Creatures album): Release

-The album was entirely remastered in 1997 and reissued as part of the A Bestiary Of CD compilation.
+The album was entirely remastered in 1997 and reissued as part of the A Bestiary Of CD compilation, which was also released on Spotify.

 Critical reception

 Feast was released to critical acclaim.
 Paul Prayag of Record Mirror praised the album, awarding it a score of 4 out of 5 and writing: "Siouxsie and Budgie are wandering deeper and deeper into a jungle that looks like having no easily definable boundaries".
 Melody Maker described Feast as "an album of filtered brilliance, fertile, sensual and erotic; an album that, in its desperate naivety, attempts to articulate that moment when the monsoon ends, when the smell and the heat conspire in a perfumed mist and life sprouts instantly, green and luxurious".
 Reviewer Mark Brennan said it was "breathlessly exotic and breathtakingly erotic".
 NME also hailed it: "The Creatures have assembled a multifarious sonic boom that is as various and kaleidoscopic as can be imagined.
 The humours of Sioux's frosty larynx are nakedly outlined against skins of sometimes fabulous quality.
 The drum sound on 'Ice House' must be one of the greatest on record".